J456367/J456367.skillsdashboard/README.md

 The pdf file is opened, a screenshot is taken.
 Then the data is run through series of mathematical operations using numpy to find and isolate the certificate.

-This Site is constructed with Python, Javascript, HTML, CSS
+This Site is constructed with Python, Javascript, HTML, CSS.